msveshnikov/jira-clone-autocode/docs/product_owner_recommendations.md

    - **Documentation**: Keep project documentation up-to-date, including API docs and user guides.
    - **Scalability Planning**: Regularly review and plan for scaling the application as user base grows.

-By focusing on these priorities and recommendations, we can enhance the core functionality of the JIRA clone while setting a strong foundation for future growth and improvements.
+By focusing on these priorities and recommendations, we can enhance the core functionality of the SCRUM clone while setting a strong foundation for future growth and improvements.